zicna/js-basics-logging-lab/README.md

 sinon.spy(console, 'log');`.
 This asks our tests to watch the `console.log` function.
 Later on in an `it` block, we can ensure that `console.log` is called, and can see what arguments it is called with.
-We are using the `spy` because there really is no other great way to test the use of `console.log`.
-The function returns `undefined` after all, so we can't really check the return value of your code, and `console.log` affects your browser's console, which humans can read easily, but computers can't.
+We are using the `spy` because there really is no other great way to test the use of `console.log()`.
+Because the return value of the `console.log()` method is `undefined`, we can't really check the return value of your code.
+Furthermore, `console.log` affects your browser's console, which humans can read easily, but computers can't.
 So we just test to make sure you made use of this function using a spy.
 If this was confusing to you, it is not a core JavaScript topic nor is it a prerequisite to learning more with JavaScript, so you can happily move ahead.

 ## Resources